20% off your first purchase with code: SHOP24

 • back to school

-Now that all of your fiction books are sorted, it's time to move on to your nonfiction books.
+Now that all of your fiction books are sorted, move on to your nonfiction books.

-Sorting and categorizing non-fiction is a bit more straightforward.
-For the most part, you'll be grouping them by topic.
+While figuring out the best way to organize a classroom library, I discovered that sorting non-fiction books is a bit more straightforward.
+For the most part, you’ll group them by topic.

 Here are some idea to get you started: